AI Romantic

-AI Romantic (智能愛人; lit.
-My Smart Lover) is a Hong Kong television series created and produced by television network TVB.
-The series made its exclusive debut on myTV Super OTT streaming service in April 2021 as an original production of the platform, prior to its subsequent airing on TVB Jade from 3 August 2021 to 11 September 2021 for 30 episodes.
+AI Romantic (智能愛人 (My Smart Lover)) is a Hong Kong television series created and produced by television network TVB.
+The series made its exclusive debut on myTV Super streaming service in April 2021 as an original production of the platform, prior to its subsequent airing on TVB Jade from 3 August 2021 to 11 September 2021 for 30 episodes.
 With the topic of artificial intelligence (AI) as the backdrop and a cast starring Ali Lee and Luk Wing, it explores the integration and impact that AI would have on human daily lives.